EERC Leadership Team

 EERC Community Advisory Board

-The Community Advisory Board (CAB) is under development and planned to be appointed and commence work by June 2021.
+The Community Advisory Board (CAB) is under development and planned to be appointed and commence work in 2022.
 The CAB will provide a strong link between the community and the EERC staff and faculty.

 EERC Assistant Faculty Director: Dr. Warren Gold